 1. Submit the accommodation application to the Student Village as described in the information materials sent to you along with your admission letter, by the deadlines mentioned:

 for spring semester: December 20.

-2. On arrival to the dormitory, you have to pay a refundable deposit 80 EUR per place, otherwise you won’t get a key to your room;
+2. On arrival to the dormitory, pay a refundable deposit of 100 EUR per place.
+Note that you won’t get a key to your room otherwise.

 4. If you haven’t signed the contract by September 14 (autumn semester) or February 14 (spring semester), you will lose your place/room in the dormitory.

 If the life in the dormitory seems not to be of your style, you could rent an apartment.
 The prices range from approximately 160 EUR in the farther parts of the town to 450 EUR or more in the centre (1-2 rooms).
 The rents are the highest in the fall – late August, early September.

 Information on rental apartments is available from real estate agencies and portals: